 - Socio-Cultural: Proficiency in two languages also permits students to broaden their horizons by engaging with folk tales, songs, idioms, expressions, historical documents and other primary sources without the mediation of translation.
 Because our students are bilingual, they deepen their understanding of the world by communicating with people from other cultural groups.

 - Economic: There is an increasing demand for bilingual employees.
 By the time Hurley’s students enter the workforce, this will be even more important.

-The Hurley academic experience is based on five core values (listed below) which students remember with the acronym LIVOM (Live’em!).
-Each morning, a Hurley student recites the values over the school intercom in both Spanish and English.
-We expect every member of the Hurley community to understand, explain and embrace these values.
+The Hurley academic and social emotional experience is based on five core values DOMINA!
+Ms.Verano's morning announcement features Hurley students reciting the values over the school intercom in both Spanish and English on alternating weeks.
+We expect every member of the Hurley community to understand, explain, and embrace these values.

 Building Respect Through Open Circle